My Friends Over You

 "My Friends Over You" is a song by American rock band New Found Glory.
 It was released in July 2002 as the lead single from the group's third studio album, Sticks and Stones (2002).
-In the US, the song charted at number 85 on the Billboard Hot 100 and number 5 on the Modern Rock Tracks chart.
+In the US, the song charted at number 85 on the Billboard Hot 100, the band's highest and only charting single on the chart, and number 5 on the Modern Rock Tracks chart.
 In the UK, it reached number 30.

 Background

 "My Friends Over You" is credited to all five members of the band: Jordan Pundik (vocals), Chad Gilbert (guitar), Ian Grushka (bass guitar), Steve Klein (rhythm guitar), Cyrus Bolooki (drums).
 The group had nearly completed recording their third album, Sticks and Stones, before deciding to develop a song that might match the popularity of their previous biggest single, "Hit or Miss".
 It was the last song written for the album, and evolved from a sole riff to a full song within a day or two.
 The song lyrically revolves around a relationship where one partner chooses their close friends over romance.
 "You're with a girl and she wants to take that next step.
 And though you think the girl's awesome and you're having so much fun with her, because of experiences in the past with other relationships and things that are going on in your life at the current time, you're just not ready to make that step," said Gilbert.
 Jon Wiederhorn at MTV described the storyline as "angst-ridden teenage memories about awkward relationships and peer pressure."